Attriumph/Interview-Problem-Summary/Front-end Interview/README.md

 ```
 [From here](https://caomingkai.github.io/)

-## variable hoisting(only under un strict mode)
-A variable declared by ‘var’, can be accessed before its declaration
-Only the declaration hoisted, not the assignment!
-So it is hoisted with a value as ‘undefined’.

 ## Talk about 'this'
 * Since JavaScript does not have real class (everything is object),  so functions do not know who is their owner.
 When a object call a function, it should tell the function that I am the current owner of you  and you should use my properties to execute.
 This is what this does.
 * The this reference ALWAYS refers to (and holds the value of) an object—a singular object—and it is usually used inside a function or a method